FedericoBustaffa/obsidian/notes/machine_learning/decision_tree.md

 ### Gain Ratio

-The problem with information gain is that features with many possible values (e.g. real numbers) will be selected more often.
+The problem with information gain is that features with many possible values will be selected more often.

-Let's say for example that a feature $A$ is a real number and, in the given dataset, we have $l$ patterns, each with a different values for $A$.
-For that features the DT will create $l$ possible branches, each with one pattern;
-meaning in a $0$ entropy subset.
+Let's say for example that in the given dataset, we have $l$ patterns, each with a different values for $A$.
+For that features the DT will create $l$ possible branches, each with one pattern; meaning in a $0$ entropy subset.

 This of course perfectly fits the data but does not generalize at all, leading to overfitting.